sul-dlss-labs/ksr-app/README.md

 ## KSR Website Rails App

 A rails app for the KSR website.
+Currently live at https://ksr.stanford.edu

 ## Running locally